MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Optional

 This is name of the app that is consuming the SDK.
-This field is optional and only used for loggering purposes.
+This field is optional and only used for logging purposes.

 #### `originAppVersion`
 `originAppVersion?: string;`
 Optional

 This is the version of the app that is consuming the SDK.
-This field is optional and only used for loggering purposes.
+This field is optional and only used for logging purposes.

  #### `originAppId`
 `originAppId?: string;`
 Optional

 This is an unique ID from the app that is consuming the SDK.
-This field is optional and only used for loggering purposes to tie the consuming app client instance with the SDK's logger instance.
+This field is optional and only used for logging purposes to tie the consuming app client instance with the SDK's logger instance.
 #### `allowedSessionTypes`
 `allowedSessionTypes?: SessionTypes[];` Optional: defaults to all session types.